 Strawberry Malted Pancakes

 Erin from The Spiffy Cookie is making our pancakes today!
 In Erin’s post she talks about her dad making pancakes.
 I love that pancakes are tied to fun memories for almost everyone.
-I saw that a lot in my pancake survey.
 Thanks for sharing your stories and pancake, Erin!

 No strawberries in sight?
-You can easily substitute with any berry, or even other fruits.
+You can easily substitute any berry, or even other fruits.
+Serve with maple syrup and more fresh berries.

 - In a medium bowl, whisk the dry ingredients together.
 Gently mix into the egg and milk mixture until incorporated.
 Fold in 1 cup of the strawberries and let the batter rest for 15 minutes; it'll thicken slightly.